AfzaAdaw/Artificial-Intelligence-Project/README.md

 **Project Title:** Cartoonify image

 **Team Members:**
 - Afza Adawiyah Bt Abdul Tahrim
 - Nur Aisya Fatihah Bt Azhar
 - Nur Syahirah Bt Mohd Izwan Wasandan
-- Nur Afiqah
+- Nur Afiqah Bt Halim

-- [ ] **Objectives:**
+**Objectives:**
-- Break out the project goal into more specific objectives
+[ Break out the project goal into more specific objectives]
-- to convert a 3D image into a 2D image
+- To convert a 3D image into a 2D image
-- To change an original image into a new one
+- To change an original image into a new version of image
+- To save time in converting multiple images to make animations

 ##  B. ABSTRACT